simonhudson/custom-prop-types/README.md

 ## Type checks available

-* `emailAddress`: Checks a string against an email address pattern
+* `emailAddress`: Value matches email address pattern
+* `guid`: Value is hyphenated string in the format `8chars-4chars-4chars-4chars-12chars`
-* `positiveNumber` Checks value is a number greater than zero
+* `positiveNumber` Value is a number greater than zero